Roshick/go-autumn-slog/README.md

 ## Usage

-The library is divided into four largely independent areas: 'logging', 'level', 'handlers' and 'handleroptions'.
+The library is divided into three largely independent areas: 'logging', 'level' and 'handlers'.

 ### Logging